 The "old" Halfeti, this is—a "new" Halfeti has been built, combining reconstructions of old landmarks, as well as completely new buildings.
 What's interesting is that the "old" Halfeti is only half-submerged, which means that visitors can actually tour (at least partially) some of the sights in and around the old town, most notably the ancient Rumkale Fortress, which you reach by boat.

 To reach Halfeti, fly to Sanliurfa Airport, which enjoys daily nonstop service form Istanbul and Ankara.
 No public transport exists to cover the entire 100 miles or so between Sanliurfa and Halfeti, so you'll need to hire a driver to take you, or rent your own car.
-Either prospect can be expensive, especially when you come to the devastating realization that no black roses wait for you here.
+Either prospect can be expensive, especially when you come to the devastating realization that no black roses wait for you here, even if any given Halfeti rose in normal color is sure to be gorgeous.